- Associate Professor Kevin Sanson

 media industries, globalization, creative labour, creative industries

-Dr Sanson has taught courses on creative labor; cinema history; media and cultural studies; and race, ethnicity, and the media, among others.
-At QUT, he is the study area coordinator for entertainment industries and has coordinated and/or developed the following units:
+Kevin has taught courses on creative labor; global media; cinema history; media and cultural studies; and race, ethnicity, and the media, among others.
+At QUT, he teaches into the School of Communication’s Entertainment and Media Industries degree program.
+He played a leading role in the program’s re-accreditation and redevelopment, working to keep its curriculum aligned with international disciplinary standards and industry needs.